dndrks/less-concepts/README.md

 Fuckin’ wild, right?

 ## CA, from Ezra
-*Here’s how cellular automata (hereafter CA) works in Teletype, from Ezra Buchla (@zebra).
+Here’s how cellular automata (hereafter CA) works in Teletype, from Ezra Buchla (@zebra).
 Ezra developed the CA operator.

+*nb.
 This is a corrected version of <https://llllllll.co/t/chaos-operators/9785/89>.*

 "the behavior is defined by two things: